olcf/SC20_HandsOn_with_Summit/challenges/Find_the_Compiler_Flag/README.md

 > NOTE: The submit.lsf script requests access to 1 compute node for 10 minutes and launches the executable on that compute node using the job launcher, `jsrun`.

-Once the job is complete, you can confirm that it gave the correct results by looking for `__SUCCESS__` in the output file, `add_vec.JOBID`, where JOBID will be the unique number associated with your job.
+Once the job is complete, you can confirm that it gave the correct results by looking for `__SUCCESS__` in the output file, `add_vec_acc.JOBID`, where JOBID will be the unique number associated with your job.

 But did you run on the CPU or GPU?
 An easy way to tell is using NVIDIA's profiler, `nvprof`.
 This was included in the `jsrun` command so if you ran on the GPU, you should also see output from the profiler as shown below: